 There are a lot of points to consider when setting up an appropriate habitat for a Netherlands Dwarf rabbit.
-Size and location are two prime concerns, but sticking to a cleaning schedule is also highly important.
+Size and location are two prime concerns in dwarf rabbit care, but sticking to a cleaning schedule is also highly important.

 Although Netherland Dwarf rabbits are one of the smallest breeds of rabbits, they still need plenty of room to live.
-The New England Netherlands Dwarf Rabbit Club (NENDRC) recommends a minimum cage size of 18 x 24 x 14 inches.
-However, the University of Arkansas at Little Rock (UALR) recommends a larger cage size of 4 x 2 x 2 feet, which offers more room for exercise.
+Many pet experts recommend a minimum of 18x24 inches with 14 inches high, though many rabbit enthusiasts suggest a larger cage size of 4 x 2 x 2 feet (or more), which offers more room for exercise.

 You may choose a cage with a wire or solid bottom, just as long as you make sure there's an area where the rabbit can be off the wire to rest his feet.
 The spacing on a wire bottom should be no more than 1/4 inch between bars.
 Outdoor hutches typically provide a completely enclosed area where the rabbit can enjoy the grass, as well as a raised house where the rabbit can go inside for more protection.